kuuak/woo-default-attributes/README.txt

 2. Configuration of the default attributes

 == Changelog ==

+= 1.0.5 =
+* Fix PHP 8.2 Creation of dynamic property is deprecated

 = 1.0.4 =
 * Fix PHP notice when $screen is not available.
 Thanks @JeroenSormani for the fix